s4005236/wave/README.md

 ## About the project

-WAVE enables you to control your home without the touch of buttons or touchscreens.
+WAVE enables you to control your home without touching any buttons or screens.
+Use a personalized system of gestures to handle all your devices at the wink of your hand.

-Wave is a lightweight gesture-recognition platform for controlling smart home devices.
-It is designed to run on Raspberry Pi units so devices can be placed easily in rooms, operate wirelessly, and are not tied to a single location.
-Gesture inputs are translated into control commands for lights, outlets, media, and other home automation endpoints.

-Key points:
-- Gesture-based control for common smart-home actions (lighting, media, power, etc.)
-- Deployable on Raspberry Pi: small, inexpensive, and easy to place in any room
-- Wireless operation and flexible placement — not bound to a fixed location
-- Focus on low-latency, modular processing and integrations with device drivers and the WebApp
+## Features

+_TODO: feature list_

+## User Guide

+For more information on how to use WAVE, please refer to our [User Guide](/docs/User/_USER_GUIDE.md).

 ## Documentation Ressources
-For further documentation, please consult the following documents:
+For further  technical documentation, please consult the following documents:

 - Module Documentation
     - Core Documentation: [open](/docs/Core/_CORE.md)